wilsnyeh/dktb/DONT-KICK-THE-BUCKET/journals/SergeyLyuft.md

 Today, I found the F2/Rename symbol functionality in Visual Studio Code!
 It allows me to rename a variable without ca -->

+07.11 June.

+- Setting up Docker and Journal entries

+Working with Docker.